-Schematron method, TAN-TEI offers transcribers rules to make their texts consistent and
+Schematron method, TAN-TEI offers transcribers rules to make their texts consistent

 predictably structured (and therefore citable).
 And by compelling

-be given a semantically precise definition, TAN specifications allow an otherwise generic
+be given a semantically precise definition, TAN specifications allow an otherwise

 element to become highly productive and semantically precise.
-That is, a transcriber is now
+That is, a transcriber

 free to define

 <div> to mean a textual division that might be unusual or